NatamGF/croct-test/Sign-up-Story.md

 			         When I click on “Sign up”
 			         Then I should see “You created an account”

-		      Example: Creating an account and want to see the if the password is strong Given I, the user, click on “Sign up” on the “Sign in” screen And I am redirected to the “Create Account” screen And I type in my “First and Last name”
+		      Example: Creating an account and want to see if the password is strong Given I, the user, click on “Sign up” on the “Sign in” screen And I am redirected to the “Create Account” screen And I type in my “First and Last name”